coltonbooth/CoreChainDB/corechaindb/corechaindb/common/schema/README.md

 ## Sources

-The files defining the JSON Schema for transactions (`transaction_*.yaml`) are based on the [BigchainDB Transactions Specs](https://github.com/corechaindb/BEPs/tree/master/tx-specs).
+The files defining the JSON Schema for transactions (`transaction_*.yaml`) are based on the [corechaindb Transactions Specs](https://github.com/corechaindb/BEPs/tree/master/tx-specs).
 If you want to add a new transaction version, you must write a spec for it first.
 (You can't change the JSON Schema files for old versions.